-Chemical and biomolecular engineering professor Kane Jennings (left) and David Cliffel, associate professor of chemistry, investigate the light activity of photosynthetic proteins.
-For More Information Vanderbilt University School of Engineering PMB 351826 2301 Vanderbilt Place Nashville, Tennessee 37235-1826 (615) 322-2762 Web: engineering.vanderbilt.edu Office of Undergraduate Admissions Vanderbilt University 2305 West End Avenue Nashville, Tennessee 37203-1727 (615) 322-2561 or (800) 288-0432 Email: admissions@vanderbilt.edu Web: admissions.vanderbilt.edu Office of Student Financial Aid and Undergraduate Scholarships Vanderbilt University 2309 West End Avenue Nashville, Tennessee 37203-1725 (615) 322-3591 or (800) 288-0204 Email: finaid@vanderbilt.edu Web: vanderbilt.edu/financialaid Accreditation All programs leading to the Bachelor of Engineering degree are accredited by the Engineering Accreditation Commission of ABET, Inc. (abet.org).
+The Apollo 11 mission to the moon inspired a nation.
+As a kid growing up in rural Ohio, that mission to the moon inspired me too.
+I went on to study engineering largely because of it.
+If you could give your college-age self any advice, what would it be?
+My high school math teacher, Mr. Shoemaker, gave me some great advice: "Do something that you are excited to do every day."
+For More Information Vanderbilt University School of Engineering PMB 351826 2301 Vanderbilt Place Nashville, Tennessee 37235-1826 (615) 322-2762 Web: engineering.vanderbilt.edu Office of Undergraduate Admissions Vanderbilt University 2305 West End Avenue Nashville, Tennessee 37203-1727 (615) 322-2561 or (800) 288-0432 Email: admissions@vanderbilt.edu Web: admissions.vanderbilt.edu Office of Student Financial Aid and Scholarships Vanderbilt University 2309 West End Avenue Nashville, Tennessee 37203-1725 (615) 322-3591 or (800) 288-0204 Email: finaid@vanderbilt.edu Web: vanderbilt.edu/financialaid Accreditation All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
+The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, abet.org.
 Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, education specialist's, professional, and doctoral degrees and is a member of the Association of American Universities.
-Vanderbilt University is an equal opportunity/affirmative action institution.
+Vanderbilt University is committed to principles of equal opportunity and affirmative action. © 2015 Vanderbilt University.
+All rights reserved.
 "Vanderbilt" and the Vanderbilt logo are registered trademarks and service marks of Vanderbilt University.
-Produced by Vanderbilt Creative Services and Vanderbilt Printing Services, 2014.
-Printed on paper with 30 percent post-consumer recycled content with ink made from renewable resources, as part of the university's commitment to environmental stewardship and natural resource protection.
+Produced by Vanderbilt Creative Services and Vanderbilt Printing Services, 2015.
+Printed on paper with 30% post-consumer recycled content, as part of the university's commitment to environmental stewardship and natural resource protection.
 This publication is recyclable.
-Please recycle it
+Please recycle it.